Ceramic Artist Michael Boroniec to Premiere “Spatial Spirals” Series at SoFA Chicago 2017

-New York, NY – Nationally recognized for his socio-political body of work, ceramic artist Michael Boroniec will premiere groundbreaking new artwork opening unexplored dimensions in ceramic art at the New York City Ceramics & Glass Fair from January 21 through 24, 2017 at the National Bohemian Hall.
-This will be the first major art market unveiling of his “Spatial Spiral” series.
+New York, NY – Nationally recognized for his socio-political body of work, ceramic artist Michael Boroniec will premiere groundbreaking new artwork opening unexplored dimensions in ceramic art at SoFA Chicago 2017 located on the Navy Pier during November 2 - 5, 2017.

 At 33, Boroniec is one of the true up and coming new artists with fresh ideas and innovative interpretations executed in clay.

 A 2006 graduate of the Rhode Island Schools of Design (RISD), Boroniec has made a unique mark in the arts world and has received international media attention for his socio-political art tied to world events ranging from wars in the middle east to the Gulf oil spill.

 Examples of his work include “Messages”, a series of clay and sand works that include military artifacts and a unique execution of his best friend’s Army boots.
 The genesis of the work was his best friend’s service as an American Army helicopter pilot in the Afghanistan conflict at the time.
 Those pieces have toured extensively, having first been featured at the Fuller Craft Museum in Brockton, Massachusetts, as part of “Perfect Fit; Shoes Tell Stories”, a juried exhibition by Wendy Kaplan.
 Subsequently, these pieces were exhibited at five major museums across the United States.